moondemon68/PyAssessment/README.md

 TODO: Will put a link to the paper after finishing the project.

 ## TODO
-- Use Flask to create a web service
-- Dockerize the server
 - Check the case where conditions are correct but the return statement is wrong (what score should be given?)
+- Add time limit to handle infinite loop/recursion